 Both teams travel extensively each semester, and will coordinate their efforts from time to time.
-Each team also has scholarship opportunities available for qualified students.
+Each team also has scholarship opportunities available for qualified students following the first year of participation, beginning in the sophomore year.

-STUDENT PUBLICATIONS Students from any academic discipline may join the staffs of the College's weekly newspaper, the Collegian; the yearbook, the Winona; and the literary magazine, Tower Light.
+STUDENT PUBLICATIONS Students from any academic discipline may join the staffs of the College's weekly newspaper, the Collegian; the campus radio station, WRFH 101.7 FM; the yearbook, the Winona; and the literary magazine, Tower Light.
 All students, by payment of the general fees, are automatic subscribers to these publications.

-The individual specifically interested in communications should refer to the Herbert H. Dow II Program in American Journalism on pages 204-206 or the rhetoric and public address minors on pages 154-156.
+The individual specifically interested in communications should refer to the Herbert H. Dow II Program in American Journalism on pages 171-174 or the rhetoric and public address minors on page 120.